Procedures

 The ulnar nerve is one of the 3 main nerves in the arm that travels down from the neck through a bony protuberance inside the elbow (medial epicondyle), under the muscles of the forearm and down the hand on the side of the palm, towards the little finger.

-• ORIF of the Distal Humerus Fractures ORIF of the Distal Humerus Fractures
+Know More - ORIF of the Distal Humerus Fractures

 A distal humerus fracture is a condition that occurs when there is a break in the lower end of the humerus bone that commonly occurs as a result of severe trauma.